Biweekly and bimonthly are two of the most confusing and ambiguous words you can use in writing.

 However, my Oxford Dictionary gives two hyphen options when using the prefix semi.

-You need a hyphen with semi-annually, semi-monthly, and semi-weekly in British English, but there is no hyphen in US English.
+In British English, you need a hyphen between semi-annually, semi-monthly, and semi-weekly, but there is no hyphen in US English.

 Yes, it’s all quite weird, but well, that’s English grammar for you.